Construction Project Management Services and Construction Books

 2. The monthly valuation, or claim, is incorrect.

 3. Often the preliminaries and overheads are claimed each month according to a set percentage.
-However the costs associated with the preliminaries are usually not incurred at the same rate.
-These costs usually vary depending on the stage of the project.
+However, the costs associated with the preliminaries are usually not incurred at the same rate.
+These costs usually vary depending on the stage of the construction project.

-• The report has math errors or the data hasn’t been entered correctly.
+• The cost report has math errors, or the data hasn’t been entered correctly.
 Sometimes in the rush to complete the report the project team makes the incorrect assumptions or even guesses costs.

 • The cost report doesn’t take into account the costs to completion.
-Often projects appear to be profitable (their cost reports show a profit) until the last few months when things suddenly go wrong.
-This is especially the case with projects that run past their completion dates.
+Often construction projects appear to be profitable (their cost reports show a profit) until the last few months when things suddenly go wrong.
+This is especially the case with construction projects that run past their completion dates.
 Invariably the costs of remaining on the project beyond the scheduled completion date haven’t been allowed for.
-Project teams regularly underestimate the costs of completing punch-lists (final quality control items), completing project documentation, and handing over the project.
+Project teams regularly underestimate the costs of completing punch-lists (final quality control items), completing project documentation, and handing over the construction project.
+The impacts of not completing your construction project on time

 But even when the project team has all the correct information we can encounter ugly, dangerous problems:

-1. Not show the loss I had calculated on one project as the manager had previously reported to their manager that the project was going to be profitable.
+1. Not show the loss I had calculated on one construction project as the manager had previously reported to their manager that the project was going to be profitable.
+(No wonder that company went bankrupt after suddenly reporting a loss of several hundred million dollars when they made a habit of covering-up loss-making projects!)

 3. Immediately cut costs by reducing the number of employees, even though this wouldn’t have solved the problems and would have hurt the progress of the project.